miguel-sg-2/FastEddy_tutorial/tutorial.rst

 ----------------

 The number of grid points are :math:`[N_x,N_y,N_z]=[800,800,122]`.
 The isotropic grid spacings are :math:`[dx,dy,dz]=[5,5,5] m.` The domain extents are
-:math:`4 km X 4 km X 1.2 km`.
-The latitude is 54.0 N. The geostrophic wind is :math:`[U_g,V_g]=[10,0]` m/s.
+:math:`4 km \times 4 km \times 1.2 km`.
+The latitude is :math:`54.0` N. The geostrophic wind is :math:`[U_g,V_g]=[10,0]` m/s.
 The surface roughness length is :math:`z_0=0.1` m.
 There is zero surface kinematic heat flux.
 The potential temperature is constant from the surface to :math:`z=` 500 m.
-Between 500-650 m, the vertical gradient of theta is 0.08 K/m.
-Above 650 m, the vertical gradient of potential temperature is 0.003 K/m.
-A Rayleigh damping layer is applied in the uppermost 400 m of the domain.
-Cell perturbations of +/-0.25 K are added in the first 400 m of the domain to instigate turbulence.
+Between :math:`500-650` m, the vertical gradient of theta is :math:`0.08` K/m.
+Above 650 m, the vertical gradient of potential temperature is :math:`0.003` K/m.
+A Rayleigh damping layer is applied in the uppermost :math:`400` m of the domain.
+Cell perturbations of :math:` \pm 0.25` K are added in the first :math:`400` m of the domain to instigate turbulence.
 Periodic lateral boundary conditions are applied the top boundary is free slip.

 :math:`x^2+y^2=z^2`